LeeMorinUCF/QMB3311S22/demo_11_PP_Ch_07_Methods/README.md

 'Browning'

 ```
-Other methods can center a string within a string of a certain length.
+Other methods can center a string within a string of a certain length...

 ```python
 >>> str.center('Sonnet 43', 26)